BogdanWrobel/wallpaperer/README.md

 ## How to use
 Set execution of the attached executable using Windows Task Scheduler to run on user login and every hour (or more often, if you prefer); just make sure to set _Start in..._ property to executable path.

-**Disclaimer**

-> This code was written just for fun and is provided AS-IS, if it breaks your machine, cat, dishwasher, mood or anything, **you** take full responsibility.